rochita07/BayesMVProbit/README.md

 ## Multivariate Multinomial Probit model:

 Let there are g nominal measures.
-For say qth measure we have $q_p$ categories and we consider $q_p -1$ latent variables.
+For say qth measure we have q_p categories and we consider q_p -1 latent variables.
 The method consider to regress this latent variables and consider the maximum latent variable and consider the corresponding y value to be 1 or 0 otherwise.
 Here the latent variable follows multivariate normal with appropriate dimension.
 Hence the model is called probit.

 The method of generating data is as follow: